 - Put them in a large pot and add enough water to cover them by about 2 inches (again this is about 4 to 6 cups for 1 cup dried or more if they expanded a lot while soaking, or about 10 cups for 1 pound/2 cups dried).
 Add the bay leaves (optional).

 - Bring to a boil.
 Reduce heat to maintain a simmer (there should still be gentle bubbles forming in the water but not a rolling boil).
 Cook uncovered, stirring occasionally to promote even cooking, until the beans are tender and creamy on the inside.
+Beans are finished cooking when they are easy to split in half with a knife or your fingers.
 This usually takes anywhere from 45 to 90 minutes for soaked beans.
 Mine usually take 55 to 60 minutes.
 Check for doneness around 35 to 40 minutes, since cooking time varies depending on the age of the beans.
 Foam will appear on the top of the water during cooking.
 Skim this off with a spoon from time to time.

 - About 15 to 20 minutes before the beans are finished cooking, add the salt.
 Alternatively, you can add it at the beginning if you want the beans to taste a little more seasoned.
 However, some claim that adding the salt at the beginning will prevent the beans from getting soft.
 I prefer to add it 20 minutes before they're done just in case.